BradleyCodeU/bradleycodeu.github.io/_apcsa/u02a_uo/U02aPitchersAndBatters/instructions.md

 Pitcher myPitcher = new Pitcher("Steve");
 ```

-A Pitcher object can only do one thing, getPitch(), which returns a String...
+A Pitcher object can only do one thing, nextPitch(), which returns a String...
 ```
-String message = myPitcher.getPitch();
+String message = myPitcher.nextPitch();
 ```

 A Batter object MUST be given a name as an argument when it is constructed.
-A Batter object can only do one thing, getSwing(), which returns a String...
+A Batter object can only do one thing, nextSwing(), which returns a String...
 ```
-message = myBatter.getSwing();
+message = myBatter.nextSwing();
 ```

 STARTER TEMPLATE: